MohamedKhedr700/core-auth/README.md

 Under the hood,
 the `LoginManager` class uses the query method `where` on the accountable class passed with the credentials.

+The returned account must be an instance of `AccountInterface` interface.

 After finding the account, you apply authentication rules on the account itself using `isAuthenticated` method.

 ``` php